- NEW STUDENT REGISTRATION [Click here for a Spanish Version]

 - current lease agreement with one utility bill with same address

 (5) Current Parent ID eg: Texas Driver License

-Parents can now use Skyward Family Access to verify and update contact, emergency, and health information for each child.
-The online registration process is required for all returning DPISD students and will be available beginning at 1 p.m. on Aug.
+Parents will use Skyward Family Access to verify and update contact, emergency, and health information for each child.
+The online registration process is required for all returning DPISD students and will be available beginning at 1 p.m. on Wednesday, Aug.
 1. It can be completed at home, at your child’s school, or at the DPISD Technology Building.

 A DPISD Skyward Family Access account is necessary to complete the back to school online registration.
 All students, Grades K-11, were given a Family Access login information sheet.
 This login information sheet was sent home at the end of school along with the report card.
 Please refer to this sheet if you need a reminder of your Family Access login.ELEMENTARY SCHOOLS

 Carpenter Elementary will offer early registration for pre-registered incoming Kindergarteners and all returning students on Monday, Aug.
 6, from 9 a.m. - 6 p.m.
 Online registration can be completed at that time.
 Once required registration forms are completed, parents will receive their child's teacher assignment for the 2018-2019 school year.
 Carpenter Elementary will host a Meet the Teacher night for all their students on Thursday, Aug.
 16, from 5 - 6 p.m.

 Dabbs Elementary will offer early registration for returning students onThursday, Aug.
 9, from 8:30 a.m. - 4:30 p.m.
 Online registration can be completed at that time.
 Families will have the opportunity to take care of many beginning of the year tasks as well.
 Dabbs Elementary will host a Meet the Teacher night for all their students onThursday, Aug.
 16, from 5:30 - 6:30 p.m.